 Registration fee per participant for Individual or groups of less than 5 – Rs.
 13,900

 Registration fee per participant for groups of 5 or more and up to 9 – Rs.
 13,200

 Registration fee per participant for groups of 10 or more – Rs.
 12,500

 Venue & Date

 8.00AM – 7.30PM Tuesday, 29th November 2016 – OAK Room, Cinnamon Grand

 LBR LBO Debrief

 “Economic & Business Climate Outlook 2017”

 In a world of increasing economic integration, no business executive, investor, and public sector official, academic or researcher can afford to be oblivious to the pulse of the economy- global, regional and local.

 However, making sense of a rapidly evolving political-economic scenario is a daunting task.
-With this in mind, the 2016 edition of LBR LBO Debrief will critically discuss, debate and deliberate on:
+With this in mind, the 2016 edition of LBR LBO Debrief have invited over fifteen Economists, researchers, public sector officials and leading corporate to critically discuss, debate and deliberate.